 On 1 July 1934, Eicke was appointed as Inspector of Concentration Camps: his guards were trained “to destroy any feelings of humanity they might have had towards their prisoners” (Burleigh and Wippermann 1997, p.
 62).

-In order to achieve this, Eicke introduced new rules and regulations: those who discussed politics or spread propaganda were hanged; assault of a guard, sabotage, or insubordination incurred death by firing squad.
+In order to achieve this, Eicke introduced new rules and regulations: those who discussed politics or spread propaganda were hanged; assault of a guard, sabotage, or insubordination resulted in death by firing squad.
 Other punishments included solitary confinement on bread and water, corporal punishment, punishment drills, being tied to a post for a number of hours, and hard labour (Evans 2006, pp. 82-83).

 Eicke intended to protect the guards from punishment, in part, and the regulations thus included the stipulation that beatings, for example, should be undertaken by several officers and in front of other prisoners, with all punishments recorded in writing.
 The guards were trained to behave in a military manner, to keep their distance from prisoners, and to observe minute details of roll-call, supervision, commands, and punishment.